Quantum-Noise-Driven Generative Diffusion Models: Methods

 \subsection{Classical methods}

-Here we formalize the classical methods used in the standard generative diffusion models and used also for the relevant part of the proposed \ac{cqgdm} and \ac{qcgdm}.
-In particular, we consider classical Markov chains for a Gaussian pertubation and the \acp{nn} used for the classical denoising.
+Here we formalize the classical methods used in the standard generative diffusion models and for the relevant part of the proposed \ac{cqgdm} and \ac{qcgdm}.
+In particular, we consider classical Markov chains for a Gaussian pertubation and the \acp{nn} are used for the classical denoising.

 The classical diffusion process~\cite{Sohl2015,Ho2020} starts from an initial data sample $\ve{x}_0$ drawn from an unknown generic distribution $p(\ve{x}_0)$.
 Gaussian noise is then iteratively injected for a number $T$ of time steps to degrade the data to $\ve{x}_T$ sampled from a prior Gaussian distribution $\mathcal{N}(0,\mathbf{I})$.
 In detail, the used Gaussian transition kernel is in the form: